trilbymedia/grav-plugin-flex-objects/README.md

 - object: merge local overrides on top of the child list field definition.

 The metadata is available through `GET /api/v1/flex-objects/{type}/metadata`, and child rows are loaded through `GET /api/v1/flex-objects/{childType}` with exact `filters[field]=value` query parameters.

+Action buttons are permission-aware.
+When `actions: true`, the API exposes only the actions the current user can perform on the child type (`can_edit`, `can_delete`).
+Edit also requires the child type to have a generic Admin Next Flex edit route; built-in types with dedicated Admin Next pages do not expose that action through nested detail rows.
+Exact child filters currently scan the materialized Flex collection in PHP, matching the existing list/search/sort path; very large child directories may eventually need an indexed lookup.

 ## Security Settings